mroonga/mroonga/doc/source/install/others.md

 The default is `TokenBigram`.

-Here is an example to use `TokenMecab` as the default tokenizer:
+Here is an example to use `TokenMecab` as the default tokenizer.

 ```console
 % ./configure \